dotnet/dotnet-docker/samples/dev-in-container.md

 ## Console app

 The following example demonstrates using `dotnet watch run` with a console app in a .NET Core SDK container.
-This initial example is demonstrated on macOS and the the following
+This initial example is demonstrated on macOS.
+Instructions for all OSes follow.

 The instructions assume you are in the `samples/dotnetapp` directory (due to the [volume mounting](https://docs.docker.com/engine/admin/volumes/volumes/) `-v` syntax).